Communists sue, say online voting in Moscow was rigged - NewsBreak

 Communists sue, say online voting in Moscow was rigged

-MOSCOW — (AP) — Russia's Communist Party filed multiple lawsuits Wednesday to contest parliamentary election results from online voting in Moscow, which party members allege was rigged and blame for their defeat in races in the Russian capital.
+Russia s Communist Party filed multiple lawsuits Wednesday to contest parliamentary election results from online voting in Moscow which party members allege was rigged and blame for their defeat in races in the Russian capital.

 The moves prompted authorities to detain a number of Communist Party members — pressure typically put on supporters of imprisoned opposition leader Alexei Navalny and not the second-biggest political force in Russia's parliament.